AcademySoftwareFoundation/tac/process/lifecycle.md

 ### Expectations

-Sandbox Stage projects should provide a quarterly report to the TAC outlining its progress on completing the requirements for the Incubation Stage.
+The TAC may request Sandbox Stage projects to provide updates outlining its progress on completing the requirements for the Incubation Stage before the Annual Review.
 If a project fails to provide these reports after a TAC request, the TAC may vote to remove the project from the Sandbox stage.

-Projects in the Sandbox Stage are expected to move to the [Incubation Stage](#incubation-stage) within one year.
+Projects in the Sandbox Stage are expected to move or have made demonstrable progress on moving to the [Incubation Stage](#incubation-stage) within one year.
 Sandbox Projects may propose to be reviewed to move to the Incubation Stage during its regularly scheduled [Annual Review](review_cycle); projects can also request to hold their annual review early if they have completed the requirements before its scheduled [Annual Review](review_cycle).

 At the project's [Annual Review](review_cycle), the TAC will vote to either: